Top Cryptocurrency Trends for 2022-2025

 Decentralized exchanges (DEXs) have also proven popular over the last year.

-Search growth for the term "Decentralized exchange" over the last 2 years.
+Search growth for the term "Decentralized exchange" has risen by 314% over the last 5 years.

 DEXs allow crypto owners to transact directly, without the need for an intermediary.